Beatum11/MoneyCounter/README.md

 - Final look at Main Page
 ![Снимок экрана (59)](https://user-images.githubusercontent.com/106334144/184126250-8e7f9c51-5878-433a-a53d-d0b0fe7f6464.png)

-# I created this project in two days.
 It was quite difficult to synchronize the spend section with the actual spending.
 And I decided to use a simple List to store the data, because I use EF Core almost everywhere=)